abui-am/gitgud/README.md

 1. Automatically detects all changes in your repository
 2. Includes the current branch name for context-aware commit messages
+3. Calculates time spent since the last commit
-3. Sends the diff to OpenAI to generate a meaningful commit message following the Conventional Commits format
+4. Sends the diff to OpenAI to generate a meaningful commit message following the Conventional Commits format
-4. Shows you the suggested commit message and asks for confirmation
+5. Shows you the suggested commit message and asks for confirmation
-5. If you confirm, stages all changes and commits them with the AI-generated message
+6. If you confirm, stages all changes and commits them with the AI-generated message

 **Important**: You can customize the commit message format by creating or editing the `.autocommit.md` file.
 Since this file is in `.gitignore`, you'll need to create it in each repository where you use this tool.

 The AI assistant takes into account:

 - The current branch name (e.g., `feature/user-auth`, `fix/login-bug`)
+- Time spent since the last commit (e.g., "1h 30m", "45m")
 - The changes in your working directory
 - Your custom commit message rules from `.autocommit.md`

-This helps generate more contextually relevant commit messages that align with your branch's purpose.
+This helps generate more contextually relevant commit messages that align with your branch's purpose and development time.

 Example: